-Having entered India in 2006, HeidelbergCement has consistently pursued its strategy of growth in fast growing markets.
-In 2006, the HeidelbergCement Group acquired majority stakes in Mysore Cements, Cochin Cements, as well as the Indorama Cement joint venture, which was converted to a full acquisition in 2008.
+HeidelbergCement entered India in 2006, and has consistently pursued its strategy of growth in developing markets.
+The Group acquired majority stakes in Mysore Cements and Cochin Cements, as well as the Indorama Cement joint venture, which was converted to a full acquisition in 2008.
 Following the merger with Indorama Cement, Mysore Cements was renamed HeidelbergCement India Ltd. (HCIL) in 2009.
 The existing HCIL facilities in Central India were also expanded as part of a brown field project, increasing capacity from 2 million tonnes per year to 5 million tonnes per year at the beginning of 2013.

-The acquisition of Italcementi in the second half of 2016 further strengthened HeidelbergCement’s presence in India.
-Italcementi entered the Indian market in January 2001, through the acquisition of Zuari Cement.
-The Yerraguntla plant is located in Kadapa in the southern part of Andhra Pradesh State.
-This investment was initially made through a 50/50 joint-venture with the KK Birla Group.
+With the acquisition of Italcementi in the second half of 2016, HeidelbergCement further strengthened its presence in India.
+Italcementi had entered the Indian market in 2001, through acquisition of Zuari Cement, which had an integrated cement plant at Yerraguntla (State of Andhra Pradesh).
+This investment was initially part of a 50/50 joint-venture with the KK Birla Group.
 In January 2002, Zuari Cement took over another company, Sri Vishnu (SVCL), situated in Sitapuram (State of Telangana).
 Italcementi later acquired full control of Zuari Cement in May 2006, and production at Yerraguntla was enhanced through construction of a second clinker line in March 2010.

 Number of Plants

-(As of 2016)
+(As of 2017)